shim0114/shim0114.github.io/_pages/about.md

 I’m a PhD student at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/en/).

-My ultimate goal is to build **real-time, interactive world models** that seamlessly translate human imagination into reality—empowering anyone to craft and mold their envisioned worlds with intuitive and precise control.
+My ultimate goal is to build **real-time, interactive vision generation** that seamlessly translates human imagination into reality, empowering anyone to craft and mold their envisioned worlds with intuitive, precise control.

-Toward this vision, my research focuses on controllable generation with diffusion models and world models—including work on **alignment** and **instruction-following generation** for fine-grained control.
+Toward this vision, my research focuses on controllable generation using diffusion models, including work on **alignment** and **instruction-following generation** to enable fine-grained control.